Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Cavity control

-\paragraph{Antisymmetric port (AS).} The \emph{AS} port corresponds to the output (dark) port of the Sagnac interferometer.
+The $AS_j$ port corresponds to the output (dark) port of the Sagnac interferometer.
 When the interferometer is on resonance, the carrier light ideally remains dark at this port (dark fringe).
-The demodulated signal at $f_2 = 58.980~\mathrm{MHz}$ provides the main error signal for the SRC length (SRCL)~\cite{Evans2015}.
-Meanwhile, the DC component is read out by BHD, where the velocity signal contained in the DSAG is extracted as the scientific output~\cite{fricke2012,vahlbruch2010}.
-The homodyne angle is set near the phase quadrature, and the in-phase component is electronically blended at low frequencies to improve control stability~\cite{Danilishin2019}.
+The demodulated signal at $f_2 = 59.0~\mathrm{MHz}$ provides the primary error signal for controlling the signal-recycling cavity length (SRCL)~\cite{Evans2015}.

+The $AS_X$ and $AS_Y$ signals are combined in the OBS and decomposed into common and differential modes.
+The differential mode corresponds to the relative angular motion of the mirrors and therefore carries the scientific signal of interest.
+This differential AS signal is injected into the output mode cleaner, and the final science signal, denoted as DSAG, is extracted using balanced-homodyne detection~\cite{fricke2012,vahlbruch2010}.